MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-develop-use-vscode.md

 # ms.custom: ""

 ---
-# Use the Visual Studio Code with SQL Server on Linux
+# Use the mssql extension for Visual Studio Code

-This topic shows how to use the **mssql** extension for Visual Studio Code (VS Code) to develop SQL Server vNext CTP1 databases on Linux.
+This topic shows how to use the **mssql** extension for Visual Studio Code (VS Code) to develop SQL Server databases.

 Visual Studio Code is a graphical code editor for Linux, Mac OS, and Windows that supports extensions.
 The [**mssql** extension for VS Code] enables you to connect to SQL Server, query with Transact-SQL (T-SQL), and view the results.